MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 You can also work around configuration service startup issues after a failed upgrade.

+Select the required tab for the steps to take to recover from a failed upgrade depending on the phase in which the failure occurs.

 # [Failure occurs during a prerequisite check](#tab/Phase1)

 Before the installation of Service Manager begins, a prerequisite check is made for certain requirements.
 If a condition is found in which Service Manager will continue to function, you receive a warning.
 Warnings are identified with an explanation point (!) in a yellow triangle.
 Conditions that have been identified as a Warning won't prevent you from installing Service Manager.